sunjh22/sunjh22.github.io/_posts/2022-05-10-Snakemake-learning-notes.md

     mamba install -c bioconda snakemake

-## Example from Snakemake tutorial
+## Example files from Snakemake tutorial

+### Config file

-Config file - store global variables in dictionary, can be wrote in JSON or YAML
+store global variables in dictionary, can be wrote in JSON or YAML

 ```yaml
 samples:
     A: data/samples/A.fastq